RcppCore/rcpp-gallery/README.md

 ## Rcpp Gallery

-The [Rcpp Gallery](http://gallery.rcpp.org) is a collection of community contributed code examples that illustrate techniques for using the [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) package.
+The [Rcpp Gallery](http://gallery.rcpp.org) is a collection of community contributed articles and code examples that  illustrate techniques for using the [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) package.
 The goal is to provide a forum for easy sharing of technical insights and methods of work.
 We hope this helps both beginners getting started with Rcpp as well as more advanced users who  glean insights from seeing how others approach problems.

 ## Development